 Computers are just a new way to see the world

-I didn’t ever intend to have anything to do with computers.
+I had an aversion to computers.
 Computers were something my brother liked.
 All I saw was lights and black screens and being stuck in a dark, solitary place.
-In 1994, I went to work for a community newspaper and they put me in front of a computer with a mouse and a smiling computer cartoon.
-And, once again, I had to learn to manage in a foreign culture.
+That is, until 1994, when I changed careers from being a full time Mom and started working for a community newspaper.
+Besides organizing printing plates for the presses, they put me in front of a computer with a mouse and a smiling computer cartoon.
+It wasn’t the first time I had had to learn to manage in a foreign culture.

-When I was 6, my Father dropped me off at a school in Alhaurin el Grande, Spain.
+When I was 5, my Father dropped me off at a small, local school in Alhaurin el Grande, Spain.
 I couldn’t understand anything anyone said.
-But, I learned and thrived.
-So, much that when I was 7, they sent me to an American boarding school with kids from Morocco because I refused to learn to read in English.
+But, I learned the language and made friends.
+I was so integrated that when I was 7, my parents sent me to an American boarding school in Morocco because I refused to learn to read in English.
 And, at the age of 10, I was back in the US trying to figure out American culture.
 Computer culture was just another place where I didn’t understand anything people were saying.

 - University of Montana: MS, Computer Science